bobbingwide/oik/README.md

 * Shortcodes to display often included key information include: [bw_contact], [bw_telephone], [bw_mobile], [bw_mailto], [bw_company], [bw_address], [bw_show_googlemap], [bw_directions], [bw_logo], [bw_qrcode], [bw_copyright]
 * For your social networking use the [bw_follow_me] shortcode to display your links to Twitter, Facebook, LinkedIn, etcetera

+New in oik v4.1.2:

+* Easier to use shared library for autoloading classes.

 New in oik v4.1.0:

 * bw_table shortcode now supports a totals= parameter

 New in v4.0.0: